 Next Steps in Setting up your SNIP Caster

 The items below may need to be addressed before your SNIP installation is fully functional.
-Many installations do not use all three connection types (remote-relay, push, serial).
+Many installations do not use all the different connection types (remote-relay, push-in, serial, etc.).
 Some “open” installations do not require user accounts.
 Some installations are used as FTP data loggers and do not serve data to clients.
 Connect only the services you require to get started.
 You can of course change these details at any time.

 - Setting up your Caster IP and Port